everpeace/concourse-gitlab-flow/README.md

      * Team can manually bump minor/major version when big changes happened on master branch.
 * tagging commits and actual shipment jobs are separated.
 This enables you to ship the latest commit on production branch to production environment __without__ bumping versions.
 This would be useful for deployment failure or network issues.

-Please note that this pipeline does NOT support hotfix-ing on master branch.
+Please note that this pipeline does NOT support hotfix-ing on `production` branch.
 This means you need to commits those fixes to master branch and start over release process.
 See [2-envs.yml](ci/2-envs.yml) for implementation details.